Sweet Onion Purée

 Instructions

-• Heat the butter and olive oil in a saucepan over medium heat.
+• Heat butter and olive oil in a saucepan over medium heat.

 • Season with salt and pepper to taste.